fairfieldhannah/portfolio/finalproject1.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 This treemap explores the counties across Ohio to see if any counties had a higher concentration of overdoses.
 According to the data, Franklin county had the highest amount of overdoses in 2020.
+I wanted to make a map on the state, but Tableau did not recognize all of the counties as counties, so it only mapped about a third of the counties.
+I want to fix this before the final project is due.